 The Schenectady County Historical Society brings to life the region’s dynamic history through interactive exhibits, talks, workshops, concerts, programs and community events for all audiences at the Mabee Farm Historic Site, the Grems-Doolittle Library, the Schenectady History Museum, and the historic Brouwer House.

-The Schenectady County Historical Society continues to change and grow, and we are more active than ever in presenting vibrant programming.
+The Schenectady County Historical Society is more active than ever in presenting vibrant programming.
 Please visit our events calendar to find information about upcoming events.

 The Schenectady County Historical Society shares stories, inspires dialogue, and encourages understanding of the history, people, and cultures of Schenectady County.

-The Schenectady County Historical Society will strengthen our community and be an increasingly vital destination and resource for those who wish to explore history.
+The Schenectady County Historical Society strengthens our community as an increasingly vital destination and resource for exploring history.

 The Schenectady County Historical Society is a private, not-for-profit organization.
 We are wholly supported by the dues of our members, interest and dividends earned on bequests willed to us, fees for admission and service, and sales in our two gift shops.
-Please consider supporting our mission in preserving and promoting Schenectady County’s history by becoming a member ,or sponsoring us through your business.
+Please consider supporting our mission in preserving and promoting Schenectady County’s history by making a gift, becoming a member ,or sponsoring us through your business.

 The Schenectady County Historical Society has vast collections of objects and archival materials that tell the story of Schenectady.
 We recently updated our Collections Development Plan, and our collecting goals for the 2020s.
 Should you be interested in donating artifacts or archival materials to the SCHS, please read our Artifact Donation Guidelines, and then fill out our Donation Questionnaire.

 The Library is home to over 6,000 books and periodicals, 30,000 photographic prints, 750 maps, 65 linear feet of newspaper clippings and surname ﬁles, and approximately 2,000 linear feet of archival records, legal documents, maps, and photographs pertaining to Schenectady County’s history.